emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch lists, continue watching or history. ❌
 1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
 1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

+***
+## ViewVault
+### Score: 16/26
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 4 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI doesn't really stand out much. ❌
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have continue watching, and you can login to sync it across devices. ✔️
+1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌